Barclay & Bailey Halls

 Based on the information provided on the FAFSA, the federal government makes a determination with regard to the amount the family is expected to contribute toward the student’s educational costs.
 This amount is called the EFC, or Expected Family Contribution.
 The EFC amount for your family is the same at every institution; however your financial aid need may be different at each college or university.
 The difference between the cost of attending Urbana University and the EFC equals the student’s eligibility for financial aid.

 After Urbana University receives your FAFSA information, we review it before awarding financial aid.
-We may ask you for additional information (including copies of tax returns) or we will send an award letter to your home address.
+We may ask you for additional information (including copies of your tax transcripts) or we will send an award letter to your home address.
 The award letter is a statement of the total financial aid resources you may receive from Urbana University for the next academic year.
 The award letter will also list any forms that the student and/or family need to complete before financial aid can be disbursed.

 If students or their families have specific questions about filing the FAFSA, please contact the Financial Aid Office.
 We are happy to assist with questions or concerns about financial aid and/or the FAFSA process.